Islay Capital Management LLC Takes $26,000 Position in Intel Co. (NASDAQ:INTC)

 Islay Capital Management LLC acquired a new stake in Intel Co.
-(NASDAQ:INTC – Get Rating) in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm acquired 1,000 shares of the chip maker’s stock, valued at approximately $26,000.
+(NASDAQ:INTC – Get Rating) in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund acquired 1,000 shares of the chip maker’s stock, valued at approximately $26,000.

-Several other institutional investors have also modified their holdings of INTC.
-Butensky & Cohen Financial Security Inc. lifted its stake in shares of Intel by 12.4% during the 3rd quarter.
-Butensky & Cohen Financial Security Inc. now owns 97,399 shares of the chip maker’s stock worth $2,510,000 after acquiring an additional 10,758 shares during the last quarter.
-Carnegie Capital Asset Management LLC lifted its stake in shares of Intel by 38.4% during the 2nd quarter.
-Carnegie Capital Asset Management LLC now owns 67,350 shares of the chip maker’s stock worth $3,782,000 after acquiring an additional 18,685 shares during the last quarter.
-Private Advisor Group LLC lifted its stake in shares of Intel by 5.9% during the 2nd quarter.
-Private Advisor Group LLC now owns 487,358 shares of the chip maker’s stock worth $18,232,000 after acquiring an additional 26,944 shares during the last quarter.
-AdvisorNet Financial Inc lifted its stake in shares of Intel by 6.3% during the 3rd quarter.
-AdvisorNet Financial Inc now owns 40,942 shares of the chip maker’s stock worth $1,055,000 after acquiring an additional 2,422 shares during the last quarter.
-Finally, Journey Strategic Wealth LLC lifted its stake in shares of Intel by 4.9% during the 1st quarter.
-Journey Strategic Wealth LLC now owns 12,255 shares of the chip maker’s stock worth $607,000 after acquiring an additional 577 shares during the last quarter.
-59.48% of the stock is owned by institutional investors.
+Other institutional investors and hedge funds have also modified their holdings of the company.
+Butensky & Cohen Financial Security Inc. lifted its holdings in shares of Intel by 12.4% in the 3rd quarter.
+Butensky & Cohen Financial Security Inc. now owns 97,399 shares of the chip maker’s stock valued at $2,510,000 after buying an additional 10,758 shares during the period.
+Carnegie Capital Asset Management LLC lifted its holdings in shares of Intel by 38.4% in the 2nd quarter.
+Carnegie Capital Asset Management LLC now owns 67,350 shares of the chip maker’s stock valued at $3,782,000 after buying an additional 18,685 shares during the period.
+Private Advisor Group LLC lifted its holdings in shares of Intel by 5.9% in the 2nd quarter.
+Private Advisor Group LLC now owns 487,358 shares of the chip maker’s stock valued at $18,232,000 after buying an additional 26,944 shares during the period.
+AdvisorNet Financial Inc lifted its holdings in shares of Intel by 6.3% in the 3rd quarter.
+AdvisorNet Financial Inc now owns 40,942 shares of the chip maker’s stock valued at $1,055,000 after buying an additional 2,422 shares during the period.
+Finally, Journey Strategic Wealth LLC lifted its holdings in shares of Intel by 4.9% in the 1st quarter.
+Journey Strategic Wealth LLC now owns 12,255 shares of the chip maker’s stock valued at $607,000 after buying an additional 577 shares during the period.
+Institutional investors and hedge funds own 59.48% of the company’s stock.

 Analysts Set New Price Targets

-INTC has been the subject of a number of research analyst reports.
-JPMorgan Chase & Co. initiated coverage on Intel in a research note on Friday, November 11th.
-They set an “underweight” rating and a $32.00 price target for the company.
-Summit Insights raised Intel from a “hold” rating to a “buy” rating in a research note on Friday, October 28th.
-KGI Securities raised Intel from an “underperform” rating to a “neutral” rating in a research report on Friday, October 28th.
-Needham & Company LLC decreased their target price on Intel from $40.00 to $32.00 and set a “buy” rating for the company in a research report on Tuesday, October 11th.
-Finally, Deutsche Bank Aktiengesellschaft decreased their target price on Intel from $35.00 to $32.00 and set a “hold” rating for the company in a research report on Tuesday, October 18th.
-Nine equities research analysts have rated the stock with a sell rating, nineteen have assigned a hold rating and four have issued a buy rating to the company.
-According to data from MarketBeat, the company has an average rating of “Hold” and an average target price of $32.71.
+A number of equities analysts recently weighed in on the company.
+Susquehanna Bancshares reduced their price target on Intel to $23.00 in a report on Friday, September 30th.
+Mizuho reaffirmed a “neutral” rating and issued a $32.00 price target on shares of Intel in a report on Tuesday, November 22nd.
+Needham & Company LLC reduced their price target on Intel from $40.00 to $32.00 and set a “buy” rating for the company in a report on Tuesday, October 11th.
+Northland Securities reduced their price target on Intel from $55.00 to $52.00 and set an “outperform” rating for the company in a report on Monday, October 10th.
+Finally, Evercore ISI set a $30.00 price target on Intel in a report on Wednesday, November 23rd.
+Nine investment analysts have rated the stock with a sell rating, nineteen have given a hold rating and four have issued a buy rating to the stock.
+According to MarketBeat, Intel currently has a consensus rating of “Hold” and an average price target of $32.71.

 Intel Corporation engages in the design, manufacture, and sale of computer products and technologies worldwide.
 The company operates through CCG, DCG, IOTG, Mobileye, NSG, PSG, and All Other segments.
 It offers platform products, such as central processing units and chipsets, and system-on-chip and multichip packages; and non-platform or adjacent products, including accelerators, boards and systems, connectivity products, graphics, and memory and storage products.